Trusts & Estates

 - Accounting and Finance for Lawyers (LAW 6760) or Finance for Lawyers (LAW 6761)

 - Guardianship (LAW 6930)

 Students also must complete an advanced writing project, the topic of which must be approved by the Director.
 The writing project may be accomplished through the enrollment in (i) an estate planning seminar or (ii), if approved in advance by the Director, another seminar or advanced course that satisfies the Law School’s writing requirement.

-Complete this form to apply for admission to the Certificate program.
+Complete this form to apply for admission to the program.

-In your last semester, request your Estates and Trusts Certificate by filling out this form.
+In your last semester, you must fill out this form.

 The Center for Estate Planning integrates teaching, training, research, scholarship and public service with the goals of advancing estates and trusts knowledge, law, policy, professionalism, and skills.

 The Center is directed by Professor Lee-Ford Tritt.
 The Center works closely with the Graduate Tax Program and the UF Institute for Learning in Retirement.